Liability for Nuclear Damage

 Russia & Ukraine

-Russia is party to the Vienna Convention since 2005, and is considering joining the Amended IAEA Vienna convention of 1997, which would increase the liability limit nearly threefold.
+Russia is party to the Vienna Convention since 2005, with an unlimited liability limit, according to the NEA.
 It has a domestic nuclear insurance pool managed by the Russian Association of Nuclear Insurers (RANI) comprising 23 mostly insurance companies covering liability of some $350 million.
 It started out with reinsurance arrangement with Ukraine and with China, but since 2009 the Russian Pool has been a member of the International Pooling System involving now 28 countries.
 Atomstroyexport has asked RANI to cover civil liability for its new build in India to a level of US$ 5 to 10 billion.

 SOGAZ is a major Russian industrial insurer, and in 2014 it won the tender to insure the first floating nuclear power plant, covering it for RUR 22.6 billion, and also covering third party liability to RUR 500 billion.
 It also won the tender to insure all Rosenergoatom’s nuclear power plants, covering them for RUR 1.2 trillion ($33.7 billion).
 The reinsurance of risks under the policy will be carried out among the members of the Russian and international nuclear insurance pools, and Russian reinsurers.
 Coverage for civil liability for nuclear damage from Rosenergoatom's plants has been provided by the Russian Nuclear Insurance Pool (RNIP) since 1998.